 Halloween time can be a season of costumes, scary movies and candy.
 But for parents of kids with food allergies, there is a different reason to be frightful.
 Six of the top eight allergens are in high circulation around Halloween.
 Wheat, milk, soy and even egg are used in many chocolates, caramels and fruit chews.
-Even more candies are made with or processed around peanuts and tree nuts, such as walnuts, almonds and cashews.
-Even small amounts of these allergens can cause an anaphylactic reaction.
+Even more candies are made with or processed on the same equipment as peanuts and tree nuts, such as walnuts, almonds and cashews.
+Even small amounts of these allergens can cause an anaphylactic reaction in kids who are allergic to them.

 Read All Labels